 Got the idea yet?
 This YouTube/Vimeo comparison hopefully offered you an insight into the difference between these two dominating online video platforms, but if you’re still not decided, this list of pros and cons might help make you make your decision.

-YouTube is the biggest online video platform in the world, and that won’ be changing any time soon.
+YouTube is the biggest online video platform in the world, and that won’t be changing any time soon.
 If you intend to reach as many people as possible, YouTube can definitely help with that.
+And it’s much easier to promote YouTube videos because of this fact.

 Connected to Google’s Search Engine